-To provide inflation protection and income by investing primarily in inflation-protected debt securities.
+The funds seeks to provide inflation protection and income by investing primarily in inflation-protected debt securities.

-Click on the risk/reward spectrum below to view the funds in that category
+Click on the risk spectrum below to view the funds in that category

 All investments are subject to market risk, including the possible loss of principal.
 The fund is subject to the risks of fixed-income investing, including interest rate risk and credit risk.
 Interest rate risk is the decline in bond prices that accompanies a rise in the overall level of interest rates.
 Credit risk is the chance that any of the fund's holdings will have their credit ratings downgraded or will default (fail to make scheduled interest or principal payments), potentially reducing the fund's income level and share price.
 Deflationary conditions (when inflation is negative) could cause the fund's principal and income to decrease in value.
 Investments in foreign bonds are subject to special risks, including potentially adverse overseas political and economic developments, greater volatility, lower liquidity, and the possibility that foreign currencies will decline against the dollar.
 Investments in emerging markets are subject to the risk of abrupt and severe price declines.
 Unlike the Treasury securities in which the fund invests, an investment in the fund is not insured or guaranteed by the U.S. government.

 **This chart displays relative risk of each U.S. mutual fund listed using standard deviation of returns.
 Those values are provided in the bars at the top of the chart.

 Methodology: We evaluate the standard deviation and its resulting placement within a specific risk/return category on an annual basis.
 A fund is generally placed in a risk/return category based on the 10-year standard deviation of its performance.

 If a fund is less than 10 years old, the actual fund performance history is supplemented with the primary prospectus benchmark history to obtain a full 10-year history, or longest time period available up to 10 years.